Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 The Catholic Encyclopedia and the infallibility of true Ecumenical Councils

-4. Further Teaching on the nature of an Ecumenical Council of the Roman Catholic Church.
-The Seal of Supreme Authority is attributing the Council to be the joint action of the Pope, the Council, and the Holy Ghost.
+There is further Teaching on the nature of an Ecumenical Council of the Roman Catholic Church.
+The Seal of Supreme Authority is attributed to such a Council, as it is to be regarded as the joint action of the Pope, the Council, and the Holy Ghost.

-A thorough study of the doctrinal character of general councils of the bishops, organized under the under the authority of the pope, was published in 1908, by The Catholic Encyclopedia, Vol. IV, pages 423-435, and is quoted below in part:
+A thorough study of the doctrinal character of general councils was published in 1908, by The Catholic Encyclopedia, Vol. IV, pages 423-435, and is quoted below in part:

 “. . .(VI: 3,c) . . . papal ratification formally promulgates the sentence of the council as an article of faith to be known and accepted by all the faithful . . . the oecumenical authority of the pope is sufficient to impart validity and infallibility to the decrees he makes his own by officially ratifying them . . ; (VIII) . . .
 All the arguments which go to prove the infallibility of the Church apply with their fullest force to the infallible authority of general councils in union with the pope.
 For conciliary decisions are the ripe fruit of the total life energy of the teaching Church actuated and directed by the Holy Ghost.
 Such was the mind of the Apostles when at the Council of Jerusalem (Acts, xv, 28), they put the seal of supreme authority on their decisions in attributing them to the joint action of the Spirit of God and of themselves: Visum est Spiritui sancto et nobis ( It hath seemed good to the Holy Ghost and to us.)
 This formula and the dogma it enshrines stand out brightly in the deposit of faith and have been carefully guarded throughout the many storms raised in councils by the play of the human element.
 From the earliest times they who rejected the decisions of councils were themselves rejected by the Church . . .
 General councils represent the universal Church and demand absolute obedience. . ;(IX) . . .
 A council’s decrees approved by the pope are infallible by reason of that approbation, because the pope is infallible also extra concilium, without the support of a council. . .